readwanmd/CreativeAgency-Client/README.md

 - An admin add more admins.
 - Admin will be able to manage the status of users order.
 - Admin will be able to see all of their pending, ongoing or finished order status.
+- Admin will be able to see all of their pending, ongoing or finished order status.

 ### [`Backend Repository`](https://github.com/readwanmd/CreativeAgency-Server)